vxnuaj/machine-learning/04-clustering/README.md

 This allows for discovering any amount of clusters of any shape, based on the hyperparameters:

 - $\epsilon$, denoting the maximum distance between two points, for them to be considered neighbors, to form a cluster.
-- MinPoints, denoting the minimum number of points required to form a cluster.
+- MinPoints, denoting the minimum number of points in a neighborhood required to form a cluster.

 ### Distribution Based Clustering